 Despite the Bob Hope Classic being one of the most popular tournaments in golf, Tiger Woods routinely gave it a swerve.
 He wasn’t golf’s only star who felt that five days of painfully slow pro-am golf was not worth the hassle.
 That has changed a little with the reversion to a four day tournament in 2012 but pro-ams take significantly longer than your run of the mill event and leave the professionals with responsibilities that they usually only have to deal with in the Wednesday warm up.

 One year before Landry’s win and Adam Long won at a monster price of 600/1.
-Jon Rahm was a much more predictable winner in 2018 when he won at 10/1 but he was the only winner priced under 30/1 between 2010 and 2020, as you can see in the below list of winners.
+Jon Rahm was a much more predictable winner in both 2018 and 2023 when he won at odds of 10/1 and 11/2 respectively but he was the only winner priced under 30/1 between 2011 and 2024, as you can see in the chart above.